 Renflexis and Brenzys

-The Merck Harmony® Patient Support Program provides support services, including coordination with private payers (for patients taking Renflexis or Brenzys) and infusion centres, for patients taking Renflexis.
-To enroll a patient, contact the Merck Harmony central number, and you will be directed to an assigned coordinator.
+The Merck Harmony® Patient Support Program provides support services, including coordination with private payers (for patients taking Renflexis or Brenzys), infusion centres (for patients taking Renflexis), and self-injection training (for patients taking Brenzys).
+To enroll a patient, contact the Merck Harmony® central number, and you will be directed to your assigned coordinator.

 |Phone||1 866 556-5663|